degski/xoroshiro128plusxoshi/README.md

     while ( cnt-- ) acc += gen ( );
     result = timer.get_elapsed_ms ( );

 The `volatile acc` mimics a situation where all cache accesses are misses and/or every branch prediction is wrong.
-I have reason to believe that changing `acc` to a normal variable will particularly improve performance of the generators with a high `sd` (see below) and will benefit the most of this change.
+I have reason to believe that changing `acc` to a normal variable will particularly improve performance of the generators with a high `sd` (see below).
 The latter testing reflects a situation in where the generator performs ideally, no cache-misses and perfect branch prediction.
 This in most cases will not be a realistic scenario in the-real-world I will put some numbers up in the near future.

 #### Results